This post may contain affiliate links, view our disclosure policy.

 • zest of 1 lemon

-• 2 tablespoons fresh lemon juice about 1 lemon
+• 2 tablespoons fresh lemon juice (about 1 large lemon)

 • 1 cup shredded zucchini